 Excellence in Heart Valve Disease Diagnosis and Treatment at University Hospitals

-We have a strong commitment to improving heart health across northeast Ohio.
-As a leader in key clinical trials, our experts are able to offer the latest treatment options to a larger number of patients.
-With clinical expertise and strong patient education, our goal is to prevent heart valve issues from causing other serious heart conditions such as stroke, arrhythmias, hypertension and heart failure.
+As a leader in heart valve clinical trials available only in select U.S. programs, our specialists are able to offer the latest treatment options to a larger number of patients.
+With clinical expertise and strong patient education, our goal is to minimize or resolve heart valve issues and prevent these conditions from causing other serious problems such as stroke, arrhythmias, hypertension and heart failure.

 What is Valve and Structural Heart Disease?

-Heart valve disease occurs when one or more of the valves in your heart cannot function properly.
-The heart’s valves normally assist in controlling the flow of blood through the chambers of the heart.
+Heart valve disease occurs when one or more of the four valves in your heart cannot function properly.
+The heart’s valves assist in controlling the flow of blood through the chambers of the heart.
 When heart valve disease is present, a valve may be unable to close properly or open completely.
 This can force your heart to work harder every time it beats.
-Our team treats any type of heart or vascular condition, including a wide range of heart valve diseases such as:
+Our team treats all types of heart and vascular conditions, including the full range of heart valve diseases:

 Identifying Heart Valve Disease with Comprehensive Diagnostic Tests

 The symptoms of heart valve disease are often confused with conditions such as stress or the effects of physical inactivity or aging.
-Therefore, if you experience any symptoms or have a heart murmur, our heart specialists may use one or a few of the following diagnostic tests to determine whether heart valve disease is present:
+If you experience any symptoms or have a heart murmur, our heart specialists may use one or a few diagnostic tests to determine whether heart valve disease is present.

 Heart Valve Disease Treatment to Protect Valves and Reduce Symptoms

 The main goals of treating heart valve disease include protecting the valves from further damage, reducing symptoms and repairing or replacing valves for long-term heart health.
-Our heart specialists often recommend one or a combination of the following treatments:
+Our heart specialists often recommend a combination of treatments depending on which valve is affected.

 What Causes Valve and Structural Heart Disease?